-For King Cab model, lift up the jump seat.
-Refer to "Jump seat" in the "Safety-Seats, seat belts and supplemental restraint system" section of this manual.
+For King Cab® models, lift up the jump seat.
+For additional information, refer to "Jump seat" in the "Safety-Seats, seat belts and supplemental restraint system" section of this manual.

-For Crew Cab model, lift up the rear bench seat.
-Refer to "Folding the rear bench seat down" in the "Safety-Seats, seat belts and supplemental restraint system" section of this manual.
+For Crew Cab models, lift up the rear bench seat.
+For additional information, refer to "Folding the rear bench seat down" in the "Safety-Seats, seat belts and supplemental restraint system" section of this manual.

-To remove the under-seat storage bins:

-- 1. Remove the storage net. - 2.
+- To remove the under-seat storage bins: - 1.
+Remove the storage net. - 2.
 Turn the knobs to the UNLOCK position (2). - 3.
-Remove the tray by lifting it out of the storage bin (King Cab model).
+Remove the tray by lifting it out of the storage bin (King Cab® model).